Increasing your Vitamin D levels naturally

 Vitamin D is essential for our wellbeing; particularly growth, strong bones, calcium absorption and immune function.
 Consequently, both children and pregnant women strongly benefit from optimal levels of Vitamin D.

 How can we help to ensure that we have optimal levels of Vitamin D?
-I spoke to Kate Barnes, Holistic Health Coach, to get the low down on Vitamin D and some natural ways to boost our levels (transcript below the video.)
+I spoke to Kate Barnes, Holistic Health Coach, to get the low down on Vitamin D and some natural ways to boost our levels.

 A bit about Kate…